Kingflow-23/ChipScan-AI/README.md

 ### High-Level Pipeline

 1. **Initial Training**

-   - Model trained on manually labeled dataset from Roboflow.
+   * YOLO model trained on a Roboflow-labeled dataset.
 2. **Prediction**

-   - Model predicts objects on new image batches.
+   * Model performs inference on new image batches.
+   * Bounding boxes and masks are generated.
+3. **Results Review**

-   - Visual overlays are generated for user inspection.
+   * Visual overlays and per-object metrics are displayed.
-3. **User Correction**
+4. **User Correction**

-   - Corrections are made through a web-based interface.
+   * Users correct only incorrect predictions via the frontend.
-4. **SAM Refinement**
+5. **SAM Refinement**

-   - Bounding boxes are refined into precise segmentation masks.
+   * User-drawn bounding boxes are converted into precise masks.
-5. **Feedback Collection**
+6. **Feedback Collection**

-   - Metadata and corrections are stored in structured JSON.
+   * Corrections and metadata are stored in structured JSON.
-6. **Retraining**
+7. **Retraining**

-   - Original predictions and corrections are merged.
+   * Original predictions and corrections are merged.
-   - Model is fine-tuned incrementally.
+   * Model is fine-tuned incrementally.

-This workflow forms a **closed-loop active learning system**.
+This architecture forms a **closed-loop active learning system**.

 ---